kellraym/03-mini-fullstack/README.md

     - click to display details

 ### Stretch goals
-- [ ] Add a dropdown selecter
+- [X] Add a dropdown selecter
 - [ ] Use drop down to organize inputs into containers
-- [ ] Seperate data into seperate pages OR a search function# 03-mini-fullstack
+- [ ] Seperate data into seperate pages OR a search function

 #### Styling Points